borg286/sevtech/README.md

 * When questing for the shadow gem set up a full 6 tall (1 totem base + 5 totem) totem of pig (luck 3), another for horse(speed 3) and another for wolf (strength 3).
 Add in ocelot (creepers are harmless) and endermen (night vision) totem with only 1 needed of each.

-* The sacficical dagger together with a blood altar can be used to instantly kill most enemies.
+* The sacrificial dagger together with a blood altar can be used to instantly kill most enemies.

 ## Inventory tips

 * Make shelves instead of chests.
 They hold 16 items instead of 12, and are more friendly to an inventory wall.
 Note: They don't currently work with Quark’s Drop-off button (see below).

-* Craft a backpack when you get access to leather to hold your items (recipe is on page 6 of the backpack recipes past all of the dye-ing recipes).
+* Craft a backpack when you get access to leather to hold your items (recipe is on page 6 of the backpack recipes past all of the dyeing recipes).

 * After getting a backpack, tech straight to the Stone Backpack for 36 slots.
 Craft the leather backpack with a wood upgrade, then craft with stone upgrade